The Other Black Girl

 The Other Black Girl is a 2021 novel by Zakiya Dalila Harris.
 The debut novel follows a woman who is the only Black person working at a publishing company.
-It was sold at auction to Atria Publishing Group for over $1 million.
-A television series based on the novel premiered on Hulu on September 13, 2023.
+The book was sold at auction to Atria Publishing Group for more than $1 million.
+A television series of the same title based on the novel premiered on Hulu on September 13, 2023.

-Plot
+Premise

 Nella Rogers is an editorial assistant and the only Black employee at Wagner Books, a publishing house in New York City.
 When Hazel-May McCall, another Black woman, is hired as an editorial assistant, Nella initially believes she will be an ally.
 While Hazel seems supportive in their personal interactions, Nella soon finds herself sidelined and her relationships at Wagner strained due to Hazel's advice and interference.
 Nella receives anonymous notes ordering her to leave Wagner.
 Nella begins to suspect that Hazel is not what she seems, and searches for answers about both Hazel's and Wagner Books's dark pasts.